Doing business with DNREC during the coronavirus period. More Info

 The Division of Community Affairs supervises and coordinates compliance with federal, state, and local laws and regulations related to environmental and natural resources enforcement.
-The Environmental Crimes Unit works in collaboration with DNREC’s Divisions of Air Quality, Waste & Hazardous Substances, Water, Watershed Stewardship, Fish & Wildlife, and Parks & Recreation.
+The Environmental Crimes Unit works in collaboration with DNREC’s Divisions of Air Quality, Waste and Hazardous Substances, Water, Watershed Stewardship, Fish and Wildlife, and Parks and Recreation.

 The Division of Community Affairs provides free assistance to all new and existing small businesses in Delaware through the Small Business Ombudsman and the Small Business Environmental Assistance Program.
 It helps businesses understand the requirements of Delaware’s environmental programs and help find ways to comply with them in the easiest and most effective ways through the Regulatory Advisory Service.

 The Division of Community Affairs works through the Community Ombudsman to help communities identify and understand environmental problems.
 And it helps the department understand the needs of communities.
 The Community Ombudsman works closely with the Delaware Community Involvement Advisory Council (CIAC) and oversees the Community Environmental Project Fund.